Green & Organic

 We’re all very proud of the fact that we make all our food here at The Mill ourselves, including bread, soups, sauces, ice creams and puddings.
 We even make our own gluten free bread.
 We are also determined to source, as much as possible, local and organic produce – from vegetables, free range eggs, cheese, new forest seasonal venison and pork.

-Our head chefs Karl and David have been delighted by how much brilliant produce we can purchase from the surrounding area and we are still continuing to add to the list of local suppliers.
+Our head chef Karl have been delighted by how much brilliant produce we can purchase from the surrounding area and we are still continuing to add to the list of local suppliers.
 Our commitment to local produce and doing our bit of the environment has been recognised and we have been awarded the New Forest Marque.

 Even the flour for our brown bread is local, which is produced by Eling Tide Mill – one of the only tide mills in the world producing flour daily in a 900 year old tradition.